Adding Home Value

 Both Miedema and McLane suggest adding a full bath (or a 3/4 bath, which has a shower stall) rather than a half.
 “If I’m going to go to the trouble and expense of getting carpenters and plumbers in there, I’m adding at least a shower stall,” McLane says.

-NAHB data suggest that when all other factors are equal, an additional half bath increases a home’s value by 10.5%, but an additional full bath increases the value by 20%.
-However, that doesn’t mean you’ll recoup the total cost of your remodeling investment.
-On average, you’ll get back about 60% of the cost of a bathroom addition project when you sell your home.
+NAHB data suggest that an additional half bath increases a home’s value by 10.5%, but an additional full bath increases the value by 20%.
+However, that doesn’t mean you’ll recover the total cost of your remodeling investment.
+You’ll likely get back only about 52% of the cost of a bathroom addition project when you sell your home.

 Because national percentages on return of investment can’t capture all the variables that affect your home’s value, it’s best to call a REALTOR® or appraiser to see if your neighborhood can support an increase in value.
 “If your house is already one of the nicest in your neighborhood, think long and hard before you add a $40,000 bath,” McLane says.
 “You may be facing diminishing returns.”